X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Materials and methods

 \subsubsection{X-ray imaging parameters}

 The recording was conducted at a tube voltage of \SI{190}{\kV} and a current of \SI{60}{\uA}, delivering an X-ray system power output of \SI{11.4}{\W}.
 A 2×2 pixel binning was applied to enhance the signal-to-noise ratio and achieve a frame rate of \SI{15}{\Hz}.
 The corresponding exposure time was \SI{67}{\ms}, determined by the frame rate and set to its maximum feasible value to ensure sufficient contrast-to-noise ratio given the X-ray source and detector.
-However, it turned out that this frame rate limits the analysis of the flow dynamics to the barrel section, as the acceleration in the conical section is too fast, so that some particles pass through both the conical and the capillary section in less than one frame duration.
+This frame rate restricts analysis to the barrel section.
+In the conical region the flow accelerates so rapidly that some particles traverse the cone and capillary within a single frame.

 The region of interest (ROI) was defined as the section of the nozzle marked by a white dashed line in Fig.~\ref{fig:schematic-hotend}(b).
-To optimally capture this ROI, the source-to-detector distance (SDD) and source-to-object distance (SOD) were adjusted, resulting in values of \SI{805}{\mm} and \SI{108}{\mm}, respectively.
+To optimally capture this ROI, the source-to-detector distance (SDD) and source-to-object distance (SOD) were adjusted, resulting in values of \SI{805}{\mm} and \SI{54}{\mm}, respectively.
 Due to the specific nature of conical X-ray sources, a geometric magnification results that is directly related to the distance from the X-ray source.
 Consequently, the magnification varies with depth throughout the experimental geometry.
 Similarly, the detected particle image movement is affected by magnification \(M\).
 Particles closer to the source appear larger and move more rapidly than those farther away, even if their size and velocity are identical.
 Calibration is conducted at the nozzle center, positioned at a distance SOD from the X-ray source.
-For particles located at \(y = -r\) and \(y = r\) on the pipe wall (as shown in Fig.~\ref{fig:schematic-hotend}(c)), the resulting magnification error due to their distance from the center is calculated as
+For particles located at \(y = -r\) and \(y = r\) on the pipe wall (as shown in Fig.~\ref{fig:schematic-hotend}(g)), the resulting magnification error due to their distance from the center is calculated as

 In the experiments, we observe a magnification error of 1.3\,\%, meaning that the maximum deviation between the observed particle velocity and its actual movement never exceeds this value.